Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Methods and TNG50 jellyfish galaxies

 \subsection{The Cosmological Jellyfish project on Zooniverse}

-In this paper, we study jellyfish galaxies and identify them based on the classification of the Zooniverse Cosmological Jellyfish project\footnote{\url{https://www.zooniverse.org/projects/apillepich/cosmological-jellyfish}}.

-The Zooniverse Cosmological Jellyfish project presented images of TNG50 and TNG100 satellite galaxies on the Zooniverse platform for classification by citizen scientists.
-Here several thousand volunteers underwent a training session and classified whether the given galaxy resembles a jellyfish or not (Zinger et al., in prep.).
+In this paper, we study jellyfish galaxies from the TNG50 simulation and identify them based on the classification of the Zooniverse Cosmological Jellyfish project\footnote{\url{https://www.zooniverse.org/projects/apillepich/cosmological-jellyfish}}.
+The Zooniverse Cosmological Jellyfish project presented images of TNG50 satellite galaxies -- in addition to TNG100 galaxies, not studied here -- on the Zooniverse platform for classification by citizen scientists.
+Here several thousand volunteers underwent a training session and classified whether the given galaxy resembles a jellyfish or not \citep{Zinger2023}.

 Following the pilot project that visually classified a subset of TNG100 satellites \citep{Yun2019}, the term ``jellyfish galaxy" was associated with a satellite with a visually identifiable signature of RPS in the form of asymmetric gas distributions in one direction.
 The visual inspection is based on images of gas column density -- i.e. all gas irrespective of phase, temperature, etc. -- with stellar mass contours, projected in random orientations in a field of view of 40 times the 3D stellar half mass radius $R_{\rm half,\star}$.
 Each image was classified by at least 20 inspectors (trained volunteers) whose proficiency was measured when tallying the votes.
-A galaxy image received a score between 0 and 1 based on these votes, whereby we employ a threshold of 0.8 and above to identify jellyfish galaxies, as recommended by Zinger et al. (in prep.).
+A galaxy image received a score between 0 and 1 based on these votes, whereby we employ a threshold of 0.8 and above to identify jellyfish galaxies, as recommended by \citet{Zinger2023}.